Towards a Non-Binary View of IPv6 Adoption: Server-side Adoption of IPv6

 \subsection{Measuring Servers}

 We next describe our approach to evaluating server more completely than prior work.

 First we require a list of potential websites.
 We use the top 100k websites from the Tranco~\cite{LePochat2019} top 1M list dated 2024-10-16 (ID: \texttt{Z3Z3G}).
-The Tranco list combines and averages website popularity rankings from multiple sources, including the Chrome User Experience Report (CrUX), Cloudflare Radar, Farsight, Majestic, and Cisco Umbrella, over a 30-day period.
-While several top lists have been introduced in the recent years, we choose Tranco for its use of multiple data sources and its widespread adoption in both academic and non-academic research.
-While studies have shown top-lists vary, and change over time~\cite{Scheitle18a}, and may not perfectly capture popularity~\cite{Ruth22a}, we believe this list provides a plausibly representative sample for our study.
+The Tranco list combines and averages website popularity rankings from multiple sources, including the Chrome User Experience Report (CrUX), Cloudflare Radar, Farsight, Majestic, and Cisco Umbrella, over a 30-day period; we discuss list trade-offs in \autoref{sec:serverside/limitations}.

 We access websites using OpenWPM web privacy measurement framework~\cite{englehardt2016census}.
 For each website, OpenWPM spawns a Firefox browser to load and render the main page, including embedded resources.
-For a more accurate measurement, as suggested in prior work~\cite{urban_beyond_2020}, it then follows five randomly chosen links (or fewer if there are insufficient links), selected to be in the same domain.
+For a more accurate measurement, as suggested in prior work~\cite{urban_beyond_2020}, it then follows five randomly chosen links (an arbitrary number; fewer if the page contains too few links), selected to be in the same domain.
+Specifically, we ensure that the links do not lead us outside the \emph{eTLD+1} of the crawled website, that is, a domain name consisting of one label and a public suffix as defined by the Public Suffix List~\cite{noauthor_privacy_2021,Mozilla07a}.
 Some websites attempt to detect bots, so OpenWPM uses standard cloaking techniques such as simulating mouse movements, scrolling through the page, and pausing for a few seconds before simulating a click to navigate to the next page.
 For each top site, OpenWPM records the HTTP requests made by the browser, the DNS query results for each request, the IP address used to establish the connection, as well as the HTTP redirects and responses from the server(s).
-The measurements were conducted on a computer running OpenSUSE Tumbleweed with full support for both IPv4 and IPv6.
+Measurements were conducted on machines running OpenSUSE Tumbleweed and Fedora, connected to residential and academic networks respectively, both with full IPv4 and IPv6 support.

-We conduct measurements in October 2024, then repeat them in April 2025 to evaluate how the results evolve over the six-month interval.
+We conduct measurements in October 2024, then repeat them in April and July 2025 to evaluate how the results evolve over the nine-month interval.